juntylpro1/secure-enterprise/manual-customize.md

 ### `variables.tf`
 {: #customize-variables}

-The `variables.tf` file is prebuilt with only the required variables for the deployable architecture.
+The `variables.tf` file includes the required variables for the deployable architecture.
 You can add any additional variables that you need.

 ### `version.tf`
 {: #customize-version}